 Emergency response professionals and other first responders hail from a wide variety of fields, each specializing in managing a different type of crisis.
 So what specific jobs are included in this sector?
-The National First Responders Organization suggests a comprehensive list of possible roles, embracing the idea that a first responder is “any individual who runs toward an event rather than away.”5
+The U.S. First Responders Association suggests a comprehensive list of possible roles, embracing the idea that a first responder is “any individual who runs toward an event rather than away.”5

 The White House’s Homeland Security Presidential Directive narrows in more closely on the sector, formally defining first responders as:

 “those individuals who in the early stages of an incident are responsible for the protection and preservation of life, property, evidence, and the environment, including emergency response providers […], as well as emergency management, public health, clinical care, public works, and other skilled support personnel (such as equipment operators) that provide immediate support services during prevention, response, and recovery operations.”6

 Within this group, emergency response providers can be further defined as:

 “Federal, State, and local governmental and nongovernmental emergency public safety, fire, law enforcement, emergency response, emergency medical (including hospital emergency facilities), and related personnel, agencies, and authorities.”7

 Proficiency in a language other than English enhances performance in any emergency response position, in any of the diverse communities around our country.
 Some roles which regularly seek bilingual team members include:

 Emergency Telecommunications Staff

 Dispatchers and emergency coordinators are the first line of communication between those in need and the appropriate team of emergency professionals sent to the scene (EMS, Fire, or Police).
 Relying on even temperaments and sharp language skills, they collect vital information to better inform teams in the field.
 Some cities, like El Paso, TX, require 911 call-takers to be bilingual.